 Planning to chill by the river over the weekends?
 Here are some fantastic options.

 We’re always on the hunt for the best kid-friendly restaurants and cafes in Singapore.
-Are you in the mood for Saturday brunch by the water, with a stroll by the river to walk off that dessert?
+(Bonus points for any kids eat free deals!)
+But what if you’re in the mood for Saturday brunch by the water, or a weekend stroll by the river followed by a cafe pitstop?
 The Singapore River is the scene of many a happy afternoon scooting with the kids – and we’re thankful to have so many fab spots for families along its banks!
 We’ve pulled together the ultimate riverside dining guide for the hungry family in Singapore.
-Read on for our favourite kid-friendly places to feast at in Boat Quay, Clarke Quay, and Robertson Quay.
+Read on for our favourite kid-friendly restaurants by the river along Boat Quay, Clarke Quay, and Robertson Quay.

 We road-tested this relaxed Eastern Mediterranean restaurant for weekend brunch, and we’re totally digging its relaxed beachy vibe.
 Brought to us by the team behind Neon Pigeon and Fat Prince, we were expecting big things from Summerlong (including exceptional cocktails).
 We weren’t disappointed with its good coffee and ‘Little Pelicans’ menu just for the young ‘uns.
 We’ll definitely be back with and without the kids.